 Career Paths for Graduates with a Master’s in Social Media

 It’s important to note that social media is a nascent industry, one still finding its role in the broader business world.
 Yet, social media’s growth is historic and its impact is now impossible to deny.
-Consider this: in Q3 of 2017, Facebook had more than 2 billion actively monthly users.
-That’s 300% growth (from 500 million) since 2010.
+Consider this: in Q4 of 2020, Facebook had more than 2.8 billion actively monthly users (according to the company’s fourth quarter financial results).
+That’s 440% growth (from 500 million) since 2010.

 While many are quick to dismiss social media’s legitimacy as a source of information, and think of professionals in the field as those who simply write posts and answer questions on Facebook or Twitter, social media is in fact a broader, more intricate field.
 As social media’s primary content producers are also its main consumers (i.e. members of the public who share content with friends and followers), it has the ability to spread compelling ideas rapidly across countries and the globe.
 The power of the “viral” video or meme, and the trust that social media users have in the content their peers share, means that social media can play a major role in the growth of businesses, non-profits, and political organizations.
 The practical, skills-based curriculum of social media master’s programs equips graduates with an in-depth understanding of how to communicate effectively using today’s social media tools, and where to reach consumers at influential points in their consumer journey.